sirech/talk-tdd-infra-redux/presentation.md

 ## There has to be a better way

+???

+- Didnt know enough about docker to do it differently

 ---

 class: center middle

 ## Fast feedback and automation are crucial

+???

+- Just the same as with your regular code
+- Containers are becoming first class citizens in our applications

 ---